bry02g/hw1_stateless_widgets/README.md

 ## Question 3: Icons

 You will be styling and adding social media inspireded icons.
+I have provide the Insta icons as an example.

 <br>